-Innovative Technology Dominates NTSB’s 2016 “Most Wanted” Transportation Safety Improvements.14 Jan 2016, Posted in Analysis, Blog Posts
+Innovative Technology Dominates NTSB’s 2016 “Most Wanted” Transportation Safety Improvements.14 Jan 2016, Posted in All Posts, Analysis, Blog Posts

 A contribution by Chanil N. De Silva; Director of Policy at Nouveau Inc.

 The NTSB released its annual “Most Wanted” transportation safety improvements for 2016.
 The list covers aviation, highway, marine, rail and pipeline networks and has been called a “roadmap from lessons learned to lives saved”.